safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 The final part of the signature, either `1f` or `1c`, indicates the signature type.

-The hexadecimal number `1f` converts to the decimal number 31.
-It indicates that the signature is an `eth_sign` because the number is greater than 30.
-This adjustment is made for the `eth_sign` flow in the contracts.
-You can find the relevant code [here](https://github.com/safe-global/safe-contracts/blob/f03dfae65fd1d085224b00a10755c509a4eaacfe/contracts/Safe.sol#L344-L347).
+The hexadecimal value `1f` equals to the decimal number 31.
+Because the decimal value is greater than 30,  it [indicates to the Safe smart contract]()(https://github.com/safe-global/safe-smart-account/blob/f03dfae65fd1d085224b00a10755c509a4eaacfe/contracts/Safe.sol#L344-L347) that the signature is an `eth_sign`.

-The hexadecimal number `1c` converts to the decimal number 28, indicating that the signature is a typed data signature.
+The hexadecimal value `1c` equals to the decimal number 28, indicating that the signature is a typed data signature.
 For instance, in the case of the initial signature:

 `0x969308e2abeda61a0c9c41b3c615012f50dd7456ca76ea39a18e3b975abeb67f275b07810dd59fc928f3f9103e52557c1578c7c5c171ffc983afa5306466b1261f`: